Parenting policy overview: September 2015

 Family Friendly Working Scotland is working on the commitment in the National Parenting Strategy to 'encourage businesses to promote family-friendly working practices'.
 Family Friendly Working Scotland is a partnership between Parenting across Scotland, Working Families, Scottish Government and Fathers Network Scotland.
 You can read more about its work (link back to the article on MFI) and check out its website.

 The National Parenting Strategy has a particular focus on fathers.
 The Scottish Government has announced that 2016 will be Scotland's 'Year of the Dad'.
 Fathers Network Scotland is coordinating this work.
-Information about the year of the dad.

 The recent UN Human Rights Committee report on the UK's implementation of the international Covenant on Civil and Political Rights expressed concern that Scotland still has a defence of 'justifiable assault' for hitting children.
 The UN Human Rights Committee recommends repeal of 'justifiable assault' defence.